-- A: None.
-A sufficient number of Celldex stockholders have already voted to adopt the merger agreement and approve the merger and no additional Celldex stockholder approval is required. - Q: Why am I being asked to adopt a 2008 Stock Option and Incentive Plan and what vote is needed?
-(See page 170): - A: Following the merger, no new stock options or incentive awards will be issued pursuant to AVANT's existing stock option and incentive plans.
+A: None.
+A sufficient number of Celldex stockholders have already voted to adopt the merger agreement and approve the merger and no additional Celldex stockholder approval is required.

+Q: Why am I being asked to adopt a 2008 Stock Option and Incentive Plan and what vote is needed?
+(See page 186)

+A: Following the merger, no new stock options or incentive awards will be issued pursuant to AVANT's existing stock option and incentive plans.
 The 2008 Stock Option and Incentive Plan is designed to attract, motivate and retain employees, directors and consultants of AVANT following the merger and to further the growth and financial success of AVANT by aligning the interests of such persons through ownership with the interests of AVANT's stockholders.
-If a quorum is present at the special meeting, a majority of the votes properly cast at the meeting will be required to approve the 2008 Stock Option and Incentive Plan. - Q: If I am an AVANT stockholder, what do I need to do now?
-(See page 29) - A: After carefully reading and considering the information contained in and incorporated into this proxy statement/prospectus, please submit your proxy card according to the instructions on the enclosed proxy card as soon as possible.
+If a quorum is present at the special meeting, a majority of the votes properly cast at the meeting will be required to approve the 2008 Stock Option and Incentive Plan.

+Q: If I am an AVANT stockholder, what do I need to do now?
+(See page 30)

+A: After carefully reading and considering the information contained in and incorporated into this proxy statement/prospectus, please submit your proxy card according to the instructions on the enclosed proxy card as soon as possible.
 If you do not submit a proxy card or attend the special meeting and vote in person, your shares will not be represented or voted at the meeting.

-Q: I How does AVANT's Board of Directors recommend that I vote? ------ --
+Q: How does AVANT's Board of Directors recommend that I vote?

-- A: After careful consideration, AVANT's board of directors recommends that AVANT stockholders vote: - "FOR" Proposal No. 1 to approve the issuance of shares of AVANT common stock in the merger; - "FOR" Proposal No. 2 to approve an amendment to AVANT's Third Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 100,000,000 shares to 300,000,000 shares; - "FOR" Proposal No. 3 to approve an amendment to AVANT's Third Restated Certificate of Incorporation to effect a [] for [] reverse stock split; - "FOR" Proposal No. 4 to adopt the 2008 Stock Option and Incentive Plan; - "FOR" Proposal No. 5 to adjourn the special meeting, if necessary, if a quorum is present, to solicit additional proxies if there are not sufficient votes in favor of Proposal Nos.
+- A: After careful consideration, AVANT's board of directors recommends that AVANT stockholders vote: - "FOR" Proposal No. 1 to approve the issuance of shares of AVANT common stock in the merger; - "FOR" Proposal No. 2 to approve an amendment to AVANT's Third Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 100,000,000 shares to 300,000,000 shares; - "FOR" Proposal No. 3 to approve an amendment to AVANT's Third Restated Certificate of Incorporation to effect a reverse stock split in a ratio ranging from one-for-twelve to one-for-twenty, the final ratio to be determined within the discretion of the AVANT board of directors; - "FOR" Proposal No. 4 to adopt the 2008 Stock Option and Incentive Plan; - "FOR" Proposal No. 5 to adjourn the special meeting, if necessary, if a quorum is present, to solicit additional proxies if there are not sufficient votes in favor of Proposal Nos.
 1, 2, 3 and 4.